SeetiTel/Documentation/Overview/SeetiTel.md

 ![](http://i.imgur.com/TvnKGPi.png)

 ### Stack
 SeetiTel Core is built with node.js, using Express for http handling and a hand-written API.
 SeetiTel Web is build with Bootstrap and jQuery.
-The Android client is built using a material design card view and utilizes standard Android libraries.
+The Android client is built adhereing to the Google Material Design standards and utilizes the `RecyclerView` and `CardView` support libraries.
 The Core development server is a standard VPS, with no remarkable features other than a node installation.

 ## Screenshots